 Use this table whenever you have to check your writing for consistency.
 Read your text aloud and see if it fits within the parameters you’ve set in the table.

 You can also write sample snippets of text that you will use across your website and other materials in a document so you’ll have it handy when you need it.
 How do you greet people?
 How do you invite them to take a look at your offerings?
 Think about those things and note them.
 You don’t have to stick to this forever, of course.
 Rest assured you will tweak and revise everything as the time goes and your business grows.

-Logos aren't just decorative elements – a well designed logo can have real business benefits.
-I do not advise people to design their own logos since this is one of the most difficult design challenges that takes years of experience to do right.
+Logos aren’t just decorative elements – a well designed logo can have real business benefits.
+I don’t advise people to design their own logos since this is one of the most difficult design challenges that takes years of experience to do right.
 For a start, you can get by without one, until you can afford it.

 If you’re set on creating your own logo, here are some tips I have for you.

 Unless you’re a calligraphist, don’t use your signature/handwriting as a logo.
 Your logo should be readable and recognizable from a distance, and in very small sizes.

 There are some fonts that are so overused in DIY logo design, I sincerely advise you not to use them.
 They’re the default fonts in a lot of systems, that’s why they’re used so often, but with thousands of free fonts at your disposal (check out Font Squirrel for a really nice selection), there is no need to use the same tacky fonts as everyone else.

 Some of these fonts I suggest avoiding are: Comic Sans, Papyrus, Corsiva (also called Monotype Corsiva) and Times New Roman.

 Use only one font family.
 You can combine regular and bold typeface, but using more than one font family is reserved for people who know their typography.
 If you’re not a designer, this is risky business.